microsoft/aerial_wildlife_detection/doc/custom_model.md

 # Custom AI Backend

-AIde supports the implementation of arbitrary prediction models, using any framework as long as they are implemented in, or provide the appropriate interface to, Python.
+AIDE supports the implementation of arbitrary prediction models, using any framework as long as they are implemented in, or provide the appropriate interface to, Python.
 In detail, the following portions are customizable:
 * The prediction model itself
 * The ranking model (_i.e._, the model providing priority scores for predictions)